UKCloud/documentation/articles/azure/azs-how-create-spn-portal.md

 ---
-title: How to create a service principal name for Azure Stack using the Azure portal
+title: How to create a service principal name for Azure Stack using the Azure portal | UKCloud Ltd
 description: Learn how to create a service principal name (SPN) to manage your Azure Stack resources using the Azure portal
 services: azure-stack
 author: Bailey Lawson

 toc_rootlink: Users
 toc_sub1: How To
 toc_sub2: Create a Service Principal Name